Outgoing Capitol Police chief: House, Senate security officials hamstrung efforts to call in National Guard

 But the entire discussion was in vain.
 Only McCarthy, the secretary, could order the Guard deployed — and only with the approval of the Pentagon chief.
 McCarthy has since said that, at the time of the call, he was busy taking the requests to activate more Guard to acting defense secretary Christopher C. Miller.

 At one point, according to a defense official, Contee said, “Let me be clear, are you denying this?”
-To which the Army official responded that he wasn’t denying the request; he simply didn’t have the authority to approve it.
+To which Piatt responded that he wasn’t denying the request; he simply didn’t have the authority to approve it.

 “It was clear that it was a dire situation,” the defense official said.
 “He didn’t want to commit to anything without getting approval.”